knutsoned/bevy_lazy_signals/README.md

     // let's define 2 computed values for screen_x and screen_y

-    // say our x and y axis are mapped to normalized -1.0 to 1.0 OpenGL units and we want 1080p... let width = 1920.0;
+    // say x and y are mapped to normalized -1.0 to 1.0 OpenGL units and we want 1080p... let width = 1920.0;
     let height = 1080.0;